techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-what-is-an-ai-avatar.md

 ![amazon live analytics](https://images.wondershare.com/virbo/article/master-amazon-live-features-pro-tips-and-future-trends-7.jpg)

- Once published, Amazon Live events can be found on the[Amazon.com/Live page](https://www.amazon.com/live) .
+ Once published, Amazon Live events can be found on the [Amazon.com/Live page](https://www.amazon.com/live) .
 They are also discoverable in Amazon stores, product detail pages, and the Amazon mobile app under “Amazon Live.”
 A well-presented Amazon Live stream will:

 * Build a community by communicating and engaging with consumers
 * Entice viewers to take action